Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkobject.md

 GetComponent<NetworkObject>().SpawnAsPlayerObject(clientId);
 ```
 :::note
-If the player already had a prefab instance assigned, then the NetworkObject of that prefab instance will still be owned by the client unless there is additional server-side specific user code that removes or changes the ownership.
+If the player already had a Prefab instance assigned, then the NetworkObject of that Prefab instance will still be owned by the client unless there is additional server-side specific user code that removes or changes the ownership.
 :::

 ### Finding Player Objects